magento/devdocs/guides/v2.0/howdoi/webapi/integration.md

     mkdir -p vendor/&lt;vendor_name>/module-&lt;module_name>/etc/integration
     mkdir -p vendor/&lt;vendor_name>/module-&lt;module_name>/Setup
    </pre>
-   For more detailed information, see [Create the module file structure](../../extension-dev-guide/module-file-structure.html).
+   For more detailed information, see [Create your component file structure](../../extension-dev-guide/module-file-structure.html).

 2. **Define your module configuration file.** The `etc/module.xml` file provides basic information about the module.
 Change directories to the `etc` directory and create the `module.xml` file.
 You must specify values for the following attributes: